Larshoifodt/SpendReport/powerapps-and-override-flow.md

 This ensures that analysts and approvers always have a clear, singular override record per supplier.

-As shown in norwegian below: "This org.number already exists, and can be overwritten"
+As shown in norwegian below: "PS!
+This org.number already exists, and can be overwritten"

 ![ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/908b7e80-c37b-4e90-bd61-69f4472420d0)

+## 5. Access Requirements

+All report users who interact with the embedded Power App must:

+1. Have access to the Power Apps environment where the app is created
+2. Have at least read/write access to the SharePoint or Dataverse list storing override data
+3. Have access to the Power BI dataset (otherwise the embedded app will fail to load)

+Without aligned permissions, the Power App appears but does not save changes.
 Process Flow
+---
+## 6. Effect in the Report
+When an override exists:

+- The purchase changes from non-compliant → documented exception
+- KPIs adjust accordingly
+- Red/green classification updates
+- Multiple visuals (including Sankey, Uncovered Purchases, and Agreement Coverage) are updated

+This makes the override flow a key part of presenting a fair, contextual and organization-aware view of procurement compliance.

+---
 1. A purchase is identified as outside an agreement
 2. User opens the embedded Power App
 3. User provides justification: